cepnijanasa/market-data-accumulator/README.md

 Application provides a REST API for vendors to push real-time price updates and empowers downstream clients with access to the latest market prices.
 It has in-memory price update cache with automated data cleanup.

-## Technology Stack
+## Technology stack
 Spring Boot lets us kick-start an application in minutes and the underlying Spring framework has all the tools necessary to implement, document and test a REST API with ease.
-Further evolution of the application would probably include implementing authentication & authorization, persistent storage of data, etc. Spring has the tools to cover these areas.
+Further evolution of the application would probably include implementing authentication & authorization, data validation, persistent storage of data, etc.
+Spring has the tools to cover these areas.

 ## Design considerations & decisions
 1. <b>Vendors pushing data versus us pulling data</b>